o42a/o42a-doc/contents/docs/objects/propagation.md

 Free Documentation License".
 -->

-When derive (either inherit or propagate) the object, every field present in ascendant gets propagated to the derived object.
+When object is inherited, every field present in ancestor, except static ones, is propagated to the inherited object.
 The field definition remains the same, unless overridden.
 The nested fields are also propagated.

 An example:
 ```o42a